 Chiclayo wasn't the sort of place I'd really expected to like: with quarter of a million people, backstreets smelling strongly of urine and a constant sound of beeping taxi horns, it was not at first glance a very appealing city.
-Actually the fact we ended up staying there was mostly a misunderstanding with the buses and the fact that we'd heard of a cheap place to stay, so my expectations were low.
+Actually the fact we ended up staying there at all was mostly a misunderstanding with the buses, so my expectations were low.

 By the time we left Mancora, our first stop in Peru, Dan and I were feeling pretty down.
 Although nothing terrible had happened, we'd spent too much time in tourist hell-holes, been ripped off a bit too often and just felt a little out of our Spanish speaking depth in the dirt-cheap campsites we'd been staying in.
 To make matters worse, a manic, middle-aged Australian woman approached us in Guayaquil bus station asking for $10, quickly changed her story and ran off with the money without saying thank-you.
 The final straw came when, after only managing to hitchhike about 50km all day, our final lift turned out to be an "unmarked taxi".

 We were on the edge of the mountainous desert- the out of sight coastline on our right and the desolate town El Alto on our left.
 Both directions seemed like a long hot walk, so when a truck stopped to ask us if we wanted a lift down the cliff road we jumped straight in the back.

 A French couple, friends of ours, left the campsite at 8.30pm to catch a night bus from the nearest town Trujillo.
 Three or four hours later they returned with bruises on the man's face and having lost almost everything they owned.
 The story unfolded like this...